martelli7/Lab4_PET/Geant4SimA/README.md

       ./pet_simulation det.mac
       ```

-4. To visualize the spectra, open the _output{runID}.root_ files with root TBrowser and select fEdepSPCT:
+4. To visualize the spectra, open the 'output{runID}.root' files with root TBrowser and select fEdepSPCT:
    ```
    root output0.root
    new TBrowser